Antillogorgia bipinnata

+Description

-DescriptionAntillogorgia bipinnata is a colonial soft coral growing in the form of a bipinnate fan usually in a single plane.
+Antillogorgia bipinnata is a colonial soft coral growing in the form of a bipinnate fan usually in a single plane.
 It can grow to a height of about 57 cm with a slightly smaller width.
 It consists of a main stem with several branches, with regularly-spaced pairs of branchlets.
 The branchlets are stiff, slightly flattened, and typically 25 to 40 mm long and 1 to 1.5 mm in diameter.
 They are spaced about 5 mm apart and project at an angle of about 65° from the branch.
 The apertures from which the polyps protrude are small and slit-like and are arranged in staggered double rows on either side of the branchlets.
 The colour of this sea fan is usually violet or purple but may be yellow or whitish.